 Kazerun has located about 150 km from Shiraz and 170 km from Bushehr.
 It lies in a valley, 732 m above sea level, between two mountain chains, the Davan Mountain on the north and the Mast Mountain on the south.
 The region is rich in water, with Lake Parishan being the largest freshwater lake in Fars.
 The region has very hot summers, with a maximum temperature of 49°, and mild winters, with a minimum of 6o.
 The annual rainfall is about 400 mm.
 However, the climate of the town itself is more moderate.
 The main trees of the area are chestnut and cedar.
 Spacious pastures and mountain groves are responsible for the abundance of flora and fauna.
 Agriculture, horticulture and cattle breeding are effectively developed.
 Among the main crops are wheat, barley, rice, citrus fruit, watermelons, and vegetables.
 In the past, Kazerun was famous as a textile-weaving center, but this craft has been abandoned.
 Modern handicraft products include carpets, pottery, Giveh (cotton shoes). and hand-made felt.

 Undoubtedly, Kazerun was in existence prior to the Arab conquest.
 Scholars believe that it came into being as a settlement for common folk when Bishapur was founded for the country's elite.
 Its patriotic residents, however, credit its greater antiquity and tend to attribute the founding of Kazerun to the legendary Tahmuras the Demon-Binder.
 At different periods, the town was called Nurd, Dirist, and Rahban.
-Some authorities, however, claim that these were the names of three separate villages which merged into a single town at a later date.
+Some authorities, however, claim that these were the names of three separate villages that merged into a single town at a later date.
 Kazerun acquired its present appellation in the 11th century.
 Some believe that its name derives from gaz, the cotton cloth that was woven here.
 Others suggest that the name is a distorted version of Kuh-e Zarran ("the Golden Mountain" - presumably so-called for its richness in minerals), at the foot of which Kazerun lay.

 During the Sassanid period, Kazerun constituted part of Shapurkhurreh*, whose capital was in Bishapur.
 At that time it had a large coin mint, which helped the town retain its importance after the fall of the dynasty.
 Kazerun had its heyday during the Buyid period when neighboring Bishapur had lost its prominent status.
 Azod al-Dowleh ordered the construction of a large market place in Kazerun.
 Skilled workers were brought from Egypt, and settled in the region to enhance the development of the textile industry.
 The water of one of the Kazerun qanats seems to have had a bleaching effect, a fact that made the white linen yarn produced here particularly valuable.